holochain/docs-pages/src/happ-setup.md

 ## Running a deployed hApp

 At some stage in the app development you'll want to deploy your hApp for others to use it.
-If you've created the hApp with the scaffolding tools, all you need to do to package is is run
+If you've created the hApp with the scaffolding tools, all you need to do to package is run

 ```bash
 npm run package